-It doesn’t matter what you drive … whether it’s a $500 beater or an Italian supercar, having it stolen is more than just a financial loss, it’s an inconvenience, a liberty, a PITA … so many things.
+It doesn’t matter what you drive, whether it’s a $500 beater or an Italian supercar, having it stolen is more than just a financial loss, it’s an inconvenience, a loss of liberty, and a PITA.
 What can you do to stop it happening to you?
 The very first thing you should do is invest in one of the best car alarms available for your budget.

 The Best Car Alarms

-There are lots of different products on the market to try and make things a bit more difficult for would be thieves, from car covers through to locking wheel nuts, but one of the simplest things you can fit is a decent car alarm.
-With today’s tech, some of them don’t really need ‘fitting’, or at least not as they were ten years ago – you could spend a day just wiring in different components.
+There are lots of different products on the market to make things a bit more difficult for would-be thieves.
+From car covers to locking wheel nuts.
+But, one of the simplest things you can fit is a decent car alarm.
+With today’s tech, some of them don’t really need ‘fitting’ or at least not as they were ten years ago.
+You could spend a whole day just wiring in different components.

-Of course, a fully-fitted alarm system that needs hard-wiring, will typically offer a little more in terms of security, but even a base model will help … you just need to make it difficult enough to put off any passing potential thieves – if a pro thief is after your car, there isn’t much you can do to stop them.
+Of course, a fully-fitted alarm system that needs hard-wiring will typically offer a little more in terms of security.
+However, even a base model will help.
+You just need to make it difficult enough to put off any passing potential thieves.
+If a pro thief is after your car there isn’t much you can do to stop them.